 Shanti’s key services include care navigation, case management, client advocacy, emotional and practical support, health and wellness activities, one-on-one volunteer support, and community-building events and activities.
 More details about our programs follow.

 Shanti’s HIV Programs exist to ensure that underserved people living with HIV and/or HCV in San Francisco receive the compassionate, culturally competent support they need to manage their health and well-being.
 Our HIV Programs offer nonjudgmental, harm-reduction based services that promote robust engagement by clients in their own healthcare.
 Our services allow individuals to connect with one another and overcome barriers to access key resources, including medical and mental health care, housing support, food and nutrition, and counseling.
-Our HIV Programs serve more than 300 clients annually.

 The LGBTQ+ Aging & Abilities Support Network (LAASN) provides compassionate supportive services that help counteract isolation and emotional, behavioral, and health challenges faced by lesbian, gay, bisexual, transgender, and queer older adults and adults with disabilities.
 LAASN was created to respond to the growing population of LGBTQ+ older adults in San Francisco and a greater demand for support services.
-The program currently serves approximately 100 clients and is working to expand its reach to serve more individuals in our community.

 Shanti’s Peer Advocate Care Team (PACT) serves the residents of Potrero Hill Terrace and Annex public housing who must navigate all the physical, emotional, and social changes that will come with the redevelopment of their community.
 PACT’s main responsibility is to help residents remain stably housed.
 PACT connects residents with services, listens to their concerns, creates pathways for them to be heard by the City and the developers, and keeps residents informed of relocation timelines and processes.